OFII Checklist: Complete list of documents for Regroupement familial application

 OFII Checklist

 Here is a detailed checklist of documents required for the family reunion “regroupement familial” application in France.
+All non-French documents must be translated to French.
 Do not staple any documents.
 Use paper clips, if required.

 1. Application form